ClementNerma/Rave/docs/books/hybrid.md

 #### Incremental operators

 There only two incremental operators, they only take a variable (not a constant or a plain value) and change its value depending on the operator.
-You can write the operator before or after the variable's name but be aware, this will change the operator's effect.
+We can write the operator before or after the variable's name but be aware, this will change the operator's effect.

 * `variable ++` (post-increment operator, increment `variable` and return its old value)
 * `++ variable` (pre-increment operator, increment `variable` and return its new value)